 I originally searched online for a green sweatsuit to use as a base, but had no luck finding anything that was both in stock and that would arrive in time.
 But luckily my friend Hayley from Mouse House Creations had sent me her new Dress Up Hoodie pattern literally the same day that I decided to make the costume, and I knew it would be the perfect fit (no pun intended, but it was indeed a perfect fit in more ways than one).
 For the pants, I traced a pair of Wyatt’s sweats, but the Mini Hudson Pants would be another option that would work great.

 Once I had all of the pieces cut out, I began tying all of the knots.
 I figured it would be easier with the flat pieces than once everything was sewn together, and I’m glad I did it that way.
 I used white yarn and did it quilting style – running the needle through the entire pattern piece at each desired tie, then snipping between each, then tying each into a square knot and trimming the excess yarn.
-It took me three hours to do all the pieces, but was easy to do.
+It took me three hours and I could’ve sewn a dozen DIY trick or treat bags in that time, but was easy to do.

 I found the tie dye green fleece from Jo-Ann, and because I knew it wouldn’t have a huge amount of stretch and I wanted Wyatt to be able to layer the costume if needed, I sewed a size 12 (he was between 10 and 12 on the size chart) and added 1″ to the bodice length.
 I omitted the hood lining and front pocket to keep it as simple as possible.